3D Printing: Surface Finishing – Workshop Guide

 Before/After: Layer lines vs. smooth surface

-After two filler cycles and clean intermediate sanding, the figure looks "as cast," details are preserved.
+After two filler cycles and clean intermediate sanding, the figure looks "as if cast", details are preserved.

-PLA vs. PETG – small differences that make a big impact
+PLA vs. PETG – small differences that make a big difference

 Insights from our workshop (33d.ch)

-Note: Settings are examples – printers/materials differ.
+Note: Settings are examples – printers/materials vary.
 Test on sample parts first.